dackst/nayuta/notes.md

 * (N.S.) - I previously removed this because I wanted to avoid [real world references](https://en.wikipedia.org/wiki/Old_Style_and_New_Style_dates), same as how the original translation would sometimes call the surface "Earth."
 However, this one might also serve as a hint that there are at least [two calendar systems](#zemuria-references) currently in use.

-* Riesewald - Riese[woerd](https://en.wikipedia.org/wiki/Terp) or some other variation (instead of Wald, meaning "forest" when that continent has no forests)
+* Rieseweld - Riese[woerd](https://en.wikipedia.org/wiki/Terp) or some other variation (instead of something deriving from Wald, meaning "forest" when that continent has no forests)
+  * apparently there are [some](https://en.wiktionary.org/wiki/wold#English) [derivations](https://en.wiktionary.org/wiki/weald#English) that can also denote an *un*forested place

 ## technical notes